Rebuilding one’s life implies more than having a roof over your head and a safe place to sleep. It means reclaiming control of your future.

 A powerful way to do so is to work for a living.
 Through decent work, refugees and displaced people can provide for their families’ needs, maintain their dignity, become more resilient and be empowered to shape their future.
 Being able to work and making use of their skills and talents also allows refugees to contribute to their host communities.

 How does UNHCR help?

-We help people who were forced to flee their homes and are now living in a new community by promoting their economic inclusion and advocating for their right to work.
+We help people who were forced to flee their homes and are now living in a new community by promoting their economic inclusion, advocating for their right to work and supporting their inclusion in government social protection systems.
 We support refugees to gain access to the labour market in their host communities, which in turn allows them to seize economic opportunities.

 - Economic inclusion: How can it be achieved?
 Read more

 - Global Compact on Refugees: A roadmap Read more

 - Do refugees have the right to work?
 Read more